-The food was very tasty as its spicy.
+The food was very spicy.
 The main spice was green chillies.
 Most of the dishes were cooked in cheese and butter.

-The most distinctive characteristic of Bhutanese cuisine is its spiciness.
-Chilies are an essential part of nearly every dish and are considered so important that most Bhutanese people would not enjoy a meal which is not spicy.
+The most distinctive characteristic of Bhutanese cuisine is its spices.
+Chilies are an essential part of nearly every dish.
+Bhutanese people enjoy spicy food.

 Our hosts, Rinzig and Jigme served us Kewa dashi, Sag Dashi and Ema Datshi with red rice.
 Kewa Datshi is potatoes cooked in cheese and chillies.
 Sag Datshi is the leaves of spinach, radish and mustard cooked with cheese.
 Ema Datshi is the National Dish of Bhutan.
 A spicy mix of chillies and the delicious local cheese known as Datshi.
 This dish is a staple of nearly every meal and can be found throughout the country.
 Variations on Ema Datshi include adding green beans, ferns, potatoes, mushrooms or swapping the regular cheese for yak cheese.

 These Tibetan-style dumplings similar to momos are stuffed with pork, beef or cabbages and cheese.Traditionally eaten during special occasions, these tasty treats are a Bhutanese favourite.

 Pork cooked with spicy red chillies, known as Phaksha Paa is a local favourite.
 This dish can also include Radishes or Spinach.
 A popular variation uses sun-dried ingredients(known as Sicaam).

 Jasha Maru is a spicy chicken based dish cooked with tomatoes and other ingredients that is usually served with rice.